YuchengMaUTK/detec/README.md

 # detec

-# A simple image contour detector which used gaussion filter and NMS.
-And a Harris conrner detector.
+# Contour Detection: Implemented a basic image contour detector which used derivative of Gaussian filter and Non-maximum Suppression (NMS) to improve the performance.
+# Corner Detection: Implemented a Harris corner detector.
+Using NMS function to improve and visualizing the corner locations.